XLuma/AvatarPresetManager/README.md

 - Associate a name to an avatar ID
 - Detects if VRChat is running in the background

-## Usage
-For a more in-depth guide, view [USAGE.md](/USAGE.md)
 ## TODO
-- Write how to use guide in info page and in repo
 - Updater program
 - Theming
 - User should be able to assign custom tags to avatars and then sort by said tags